Skip to content

 • Amal Kasry, UNESCO

-• Francis Oduro, KNUST University
+• Francis Oduro, Kwame Nkrumah University of Science and Technology

-• Yasser Omar, Portuguesse Quantum Institute
+• Yasser Omar, Portuguese Quantum Institute

 12:45.
 Cultural Segment: Quantum Rhythms

-• Performance by a Ghanaian Youth inspired by Science
+• Performance by a Ghanaian youth inspired by science

-13:15 Lunch Break & Networking
+13:15 Lunch Break

-14:30 Dialogue: Africa and the Future of Quantum Science and Technology: Leadership, Innovation, and the Road Ahead
+14:45 Dialogue: Africa and the Future of Quantum Science and Technology: Leadership, Innovation, and the Road Ahead

 Moderator: Sandro Scandolo, ICTP